TouchMe-Inc/l4d2_mix_team/README.md

 ## TODO
 - [ ] Interrupting a mix with a chat command.
-- [ ] Automatic collection of mix types for messages
+- [x] Automatic collection of mix types for messages

-## How to add mix?
+## How to add mix type?
 You must write and compile a plugin that implements all methods:
 ```
 #include <sourcemod>